Facial abscesses

 Warning: this page may contain pictures that may be distressing for some persons.

-In past times, when a rabbit developed a large sized abscess on the cheek, the cause was believed to be bovine hypodermosis or warbles caused by the larva of the ox warble-fly Hypoderma bovis.
-Lumps (sterile abscesses) on the back of cattle or deer contain young warbles/larva.
-The presence of a facial abscess should, however, be taken seriously.
-Main causes are dental problems and bacterial infections like staphylococcosis and pasteurellosis.
+In the past, when a rabbit developed a large abscess on its cheek, it was believed to be caused by bovine hypodermosis, also known as 'warbles', which are caused by the larvae of the ox warble fly (Hypoderma bovis).
+Lumps (sterile abscesses) on the back of cattle or deer contain young warbles/larvae.
+However, the presence of a facial abscess should be taken seriously.
+The main causes are dental problems and bacterial infections such as staphylococcosis and pasteurellosis.

-An abscess is a pocket of fluids and pus that results from an attack by pyogenic organisms (bacteria that produce pus), followed by cell destruction.
-The content consists of pus, dead phagocytic white blood cells, necrotic cells and dead or living bacteria.
-The pocket grows in size when the amount of pus increases.
-During the encapsulation phase, the abscess gets isolated from the surrounding tissues and blood circulation.
-If the abscess is not treated, it can burst to the inside or at the surface of the skin.
-Bacteria and their toxins will be released in the blood, which is life-threatening (septicemia, which is difficult to treat in rabbits) and painful.
+An abscess is a pocket of fluid and pus resulting from an attack by pyogenic organisms (bacteria that produce pus), followed by cell destruction.
+The contents consist of pus, dead phagocytic white blood cells, necrotic cells, and dead or living bacteria.
+The pocket grows in size as the amount of pus increases.
+During the encapsulation phase, the abscess becomes isolated from the surrounding tissues and blood circulation.
+If left untreated, the abscess can burst either internally or on the skin's surface.
+This releases bacteria and their toxins into the blood, which can be life-threatening and difficult to treat in rabbits (known as septicaemia).

-Many rabbits suffering from abscesses have a history of pasteurellosis or infections caused by other bacteria, e.g., Streptococcus sp., Pseudomonas sp. and/or fusiform – spindle shaped bacteria.
+Many rabbits suffering from abscesses have a history of pasteurellosis or infections caused by other bacteria, e.g. Streptococcus sp., Pseudomonas sp. and/or fusiform – spindle shaped bacteria.
 The development of jaw abscesses may have a genetic origin (malocclusion, abnormal elongation of a molar), but can also relate to apical (tooth root) problems due to dental trauma (fracture) or to the presence of a foreign body such as a piece of hay stuck between molars.
-Bacteria can enter the space between the gum tissue and the tooth and reach the dental root.
-Often Staphylococcus sp. or Pasteurella sp. bacteria are isolated, but Fusobacterium sp., Actinomyces sp. or Streptococcus sp. (which can infect humans teeth) may be the cause as well.
+Bacteria have the capacity to penetrate the space between the gum tissue and the tooth, ultimately reaching the dental root.
+Research has shown that Staphylococcus sp. or Pasteurella sp. bacteria are often isolated, but it is important to consider that Fusobacterium sp., Actinomyces sp. or Streptococcus sp. (which can infect human teeth) may also be the cause.

-No specific clinical signs are linked to the presence of an abscess.
-In a primary stage, it is possible to feel a lump or a bump along the bone of the mandibular jaw.
-Abscesses can feel hard or as a soft paste like lump that can be moved.
-Their presence does not appear to cause pain in rabbits, unlike observed in other animals.
-Growth of abscesses is usually fast, and their size can double within a few days.
+There are no specific clinical signs that indicate the presence of an abscess.
+In the initial stage, it is possible to feel a lump or a bump along the mandibular bone.
+Abscesses can present as hard lumps or soft masses that are movable.
+It appears that their presence does not cause pain in rabbits, in contrast to the observations made in other animals.
+Abscesses tend to grow rapidly, with their size doubling within a few days.

 MediRabbit